 How to Bundle and Upsell Cleaning Services

-Katie Pearse from The Maid Mentor built a multi-million dollar cleaning business.
+Katie Pearse of Glisten Academy built a multi-million dollar cleaning business.
 She now creates marketing products and services for people who want to run their own.
 Jobber asked Katie to share her strategies for selling more bundled services in an upscale cleaning business.
 In response, Katie offered four questions for cleaning business owners to ask themselves and offered one great tip for keeping clients happy.

 1. What do clients want that you’re proficient at and makes you money?